Links for Palaeobotanists

 See also here.

 P. Wolniewicz (2009): Easily-accessible digital palaeontological databases - a new perspective for the storage of palaeontological information.
-In PDF, Geologos, 15: 181-188.
+Free access, Geologos, 15: 181-188.

 Top of page